Section 8: Dairy Cattle

 Dairy farmers usually milk their cows by machine twice a day.
 The milk is stored in refrigerated tanks at the dairy farm until a tanker truck picks it up for shipment to a dairy processing plant.
 At the processing plant, milk and milk products are prepared.
 These products are then transported in refrigerated trucks to the grocery stores.

 The number of dairy farms in the state has decreased in recent years, mainly due to the high costs of operating a dairy business.
-Today, North Dakota has only about 100 dairy farms.
+Today, North Dakota has fewer than 100 dairy farms.

 Most of the dairy cattle in the United States and in North Dakota are the Holstein breed.
 These cattle can be identified by their black-and-white coloring.
 Holsteins produce more milk than any other breed of dairy cattle.